MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-adrms.md

 If an identity isn't available, or the DNS SRV record for MDE hasn't been published, the service discovery process can be overridden by explicitly settings the [cloud endpoint URL](./reference/class_mip_fileengine_settings.md#setpolicycloudendpointbaseurl-function).

-## Configuring File API in C# to use AD RMS
+## Configuring File SDK in C# to use AD RMS

-Two minor changes are required if your application is using Active Directory Authentication Library (ADAL) and the File API on C#.
+Two minor changes are required if your application is using Active Directory Authentication Library (ADAL) and the File SDK on C#.
 The `FileEngineSettings` object and `AuthenticationContext` constructor must be updated to function with AD RMS and Active Directory Federations Services (ADFS).

 If you've deployed the mobile device extension DNS SRV record and plan to pass in a user principal name or email address, [follow the instructions for using an identity](#update-the-file-engine-settings-to-use-ad-rms-with-an-identity).